NSWPF recruitment banner

 Aquatic Rescue Sequence

-• this test must be supervised and assessed by a fully licensed AUSTSWIM teacher.
+• this test must be supervised and assessed by a fully licensed or accredited swimming instructor, teacher or coach.
 Please contact your local council pool or swim center to book

 • certificate is valid for 5 years from the date you pass the test